Japanese Tea Varieties Everything you need to know

 Sencha

-Sencha is one of the best known Japanese varieties abroad, alongside Matcha.
-As a loose tea, it has a much darker color and a much stronger taste than Matcha.
+Sencha is, alongside Matcha, one of the best-known Japanese varieties abroad.
+As loose tea, it has a much darker color and a much stronger flavor compared to Matcha.

 Grüner Tee Sencha First Flush Kabusecha Lose 100g, Grüntee Japan Kabuse Sencha Shinryoku, Japanese Green Tea TeaClub